 If the detector is currently receiving an input voltage that is outside of the 11.5-28VDC range, an "Input Voltage Fault" is declared.
 An "Input Voltage Fault" will cause the "Fault Detected" message to scroll once a minute on the sensor display.
-If an Input Voltage Fault occurs, the 4-20mA signal will be set at 0mA until the fault condition is resolved.
+If an Input Voltage Fault occurs, the 4-20mA signal will be set at 0mA and the "Input Voltage Fault" bit will be set until the fault condition is resolved.